DawnKosmos/bybit-go5/README.md

 REST and websocket api are implemented.
 I generated most structs from the documentation, which has some type error, so some API Calls produce error!
-If you notice one Write.
-Please write an issue and I fix it.
+If you notice one write an issue, and I fix it.

 ===